How did it all go?

-You may feel tired or even exhausted for some days after the operation.
-After major surgery this can last weeks or months.
-This is very unlikely to be caused by the anaesthetic.
+You may feel tired or even exhausted for some days after an operation.
+After major surgery, this can last for weeks or months and is very unlikely to be caused by the anaesthetic.
 Causes of tiredness after surgery include:

 - poor sleep patterns